Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Poisson-firing

 Throughout this work, we made the simplifying assumption that the fibers fire periodically.
 However, the results easily extend to a stochastic setting where the firing times of the fibers are independent (or even dependent) and exponentially distributed, $T_{l-1}^{(k)}-T_l^{(k)} \sim \text{Exp}(1/\freq)$.
 Given a realization of firing times, $T_l^{(k)}(\omega)$, Corollary \ref{cor:2ode} can be used to solve for a sample path $u_j$, which yields the following system

 In this framework, both $u_j$ and $B_j$ are random variables, and we study the evolution of their expectations across realizations, which are governed by the equations

-where we used Campbell's theorem to simplify $\bE\left[\sum_l \delta_\theta(t-k_RT_l^{(k)}(\omega))\right]$.
-Similar to before, this system is analytically intractable due to the nonlinearity in Equation \eqref{eq:exA}, but again by applying Jensen's inequality we can derive the following system for $v_j$ and $\tilde{B}_j$,
+where we used Campbell's theorem~\cite{Kingman1993} to compute the expectation of the random sum driven by these Poisson processes, i.e., $\bE\left[\sum_l \delta_\theta(t-k_RT_l^{(k)}(\omega))\right]$, obtaining simply $r\freq$.
+Similar to before, this system is analytically intractable due to the nonlinearity in \eqref{eq:exA}, but again by applying Jensen's inequality we can derive the following system for $v_j$ and $\tilde{B}_j$,